-Because, under the Amended Collaboration Agreement, the level of R&D funding from Merck going forward will be substantially lower on an annual and overall basis than the R&D funding previously provided by Merck, we need to devote a substantial amount of our own financial resources to our R&D programs, particularly with respect to our wholly-owned programs, and, to a lesser extent, with respect to programs that are within the scope of the collaboration under the Amended Collaboration Agreement that we are required to fund.
+Because, under the Amended Collaboration Agreement, the level of R&D funding from Merck going forward will continue to be substantially lower on an annual and overall basis than the R&D funding provided by Merck prior to April 2022, we need to devote a substantial amount of our own financial resources to our R&D programs, particularly with respect to our wholly-owned programs, and, to a lesser extent, with respect to programs that are within the scope of the collaboration under the Amended Collaboration Agreement that we are required to fund.
 In addition, our funding requirements would increase for any programs that are within the scope of the current collaboration in the event Merck does not elect to license these programs and we decide to continue them, in the event Merck elects to terminate its license to any program it licenses and we decide to continue it or in the event we opt to co-develop any Merck-licensed programs, which could include NGM621.
-Accordingly, we will need to raise significant additional capital and/or we will need to enter into additional collaborations in order to proceed with development through regulatory approval and commercialization of our current and potential future product candidates.
+Accordingly, we will need to enter into additional collaborations and/or we will need to raise significant additional capital in order to proceed with development through regulatory approval and commercialization of our current and potential future product candidates.
 Neither may be possible and, as a result, if adequate funds are not available when we need them, we may need to significantly delay, scale back or discontinue development of some or all of such product candidates or scale back or discontinue discovery efforts, which could have a material adverse effect on our business, operating results and prospects, or we may be required to cease operations altogether.
-In particular, if Merck elects to license NGM621 and its related compounds after completion of the CATALINA trial, we would need to raise substantial additional capital if we opt to co-develop the program and are therefore required to contribute to the costs of Phase 3 development as described above.
-Similarly, if Merck does not elect to license NGM621 and its related compounds after completion of the

-CATALINA trial, we would need to raise substantial additional capital and/or partner the program in order to proceed to Phase 3 development of NGM621 if supported by the results from the CATALINA trial.
+Merck's decision to exercise, or not exercise, its license option with respect to NGM621 and its related compounds is solely within Merck's discretion.
+If Merck elects to exercise its option to license NGM621 and its related compounds, we would need to raise substantial additional capital if we opt to co-develop the program and are therefore required to contribute to the costs of any Phase 3 development as described above.
+Similarly, if Merck does not elect to exercise its option to license NGM621 and its related compounds, which it may decide given that the Phase 2 CATALINA trial did not meet its primary endpoint, we would need to partner the program in order to proceed with further development of NGM621, if any.